-It is vitally important for organizations to have a clear strategy for family liaison.
+It is vitally important for organisations to have a clear strategy for family liaison.
 This is often the one piece missing from most kidnap response plans – the human element.
-With the right guidance and advice, it is possible for organizations to build a strong and positive relationship with the family of a hostage, despite the obvious pressures everyone is under.
+With the right guidance and advice, it is possible for organisations to build a strong and positive relationship with the family of a hostage, despite the obvious pressures everyone is under.

 You only get one chance to make a first impression.
 Your first contact with the family will set the scene for your relationship throughout the kidnapping and beyond.
-It is important to demonstrate to the family that you are prioritizing the time and resources of your organization to secure the safe release of their loved one.
-Ensure that a senior manager is present to represent the organization.
-It is unrealistic for this person to act as the family’s point of contact long term, so ensure they are accompanied by the person that will fulfil the role of family liaison officer long-term.
-If you do not do this, the family may interpret the change of personnel later as a sign that you are de-prioritizing them and their loved one.
+It is important to demonstrate to the family that you are prioritising the time and resources of your organisation to secure the safe release of their loved one.
+Ensure that a senior manager is present to represent the organisation.
+It is unrealistic for this person to act as the family’s point of contact long-term, so ensure they are accompanied by the person that will fulfil the role of family liaison officer.
+If you do not do this, the family may interpret the change of personnel later as a sign that you are de-prioritising them and their loved one.

 Managing communication with the family

 At your first meeting with the family, ask them how they would like to handle communications with you – how often would they like contact?
 Would they prefer that in person, over the phone or via Skype?
 Who should be included in communication?
 Each family is different – you need to be flexible and work around what is best for the family.